 “The Episcopal.”

-Instinctively, I felt that it was the oldest church in Charleston, with Charleston itself being one of the oldest port cities in our nation.
+Instinctively, I sensed that it was the oldest church in Charleston, with Charleston itself being one of the oldest port cities in our nation.
 The city was founded in 1670.
 I immediately looked up the details, St. Michael’s Episcopal Church popped up.
 It is located at the corner of Broad Street and Meeting Street on one of the four corners of what they call the “Four Corners of the Law”.
 The courthouse is across the street, City Hall to the right, and what was the Postal Service, but now the Federal Court building diagonal.
 Kate had also explained to me that according to Jewish tradition that St. Michael is the archangel in charge of Israel.

 Then, I heard, “Take salt and sprinkle at each site a symbol of purifying the land.”
 Salt is commonly used in the Bible symbolically for different ceremonies, particularly in wedding ceremonies.